sofijasolar/greenhouse-react-app/README.md

 ### 2. Setup .env file

-In order to run server, you have to setup a MongoDB and provide a login url through .env Create .env file in root directory:
+To run the server, you need to set up environment variables in a .env file in the root directory:
 ```touch .env```

 Add the following environemnt variables to .env: